 Dixon/Solano RCD Water Quality Coalition Overview

-Upon further review it was determined that the most effective way to serve the landowners in the District would be to partner with others to achieve an economy of scale.
-The District first approached Solano RCD to see if they wanted to partner with the Dixon RCD to serve the portion of Solano County subject to the Central Valley Regional Water Control Boards Conditional Waiver.
+Upon further review, it was determined that the most efficient and cost-effective way to serve the landowners in the District would be to partner with others.
+The District first approached Solano RCD to see if they wanted to partner with the Dixon RCD to serve the portion of Solano County subject to the Central Valley Regional Water Control Boards Conditional Waiver now referred to as the WDR- Waste Discharge Requirements or "Order".
 In 2003, the two Districts formed the Dixon/Solano RCD Water Quality Coalition and started to enroll landowners in the water quality program.
 During the first enrollment period, we enrolled approximately 85% of the irrigated lands in Solano County (Region 5).
 This program funded one monitoring site for Solano County in 2004 and 2005.
-Today, we have approximately 99% of the eligible irrigated acres enrolled in the program and three monitoring sites that are monitored on a regular basis to determine compliance with Regional Board water quality limits.
+Today, we have approximately 98% of the eligible irrigated acres enrolled in the program and two monitoring sites that are monitored regularly to determine compliance with Regional Board water quality limits with one special project monitoring site used, as needed.

 The two Districts partner with the Northern California Water Agency’s efforts and are signatories to the Sacramento Valley Water Quality Coalition - SVWQC.
 (Click button below to learn more about the SVWQC.)
-The Sac Valley Water Quality Coalition serves as the central partner of the 12 sub-watersheds in Northern California.
-As part of this partnership both Dixon and Solano RCDs contribute significantly to the operation of the larger coalition.
-Our contributions include local expertise, reporting, management, local implementation, etc. In return, we have gained the expertise from experts throughout the region and have achieved a large economy of scale that has reduced the burden on individual landowners.
+The Sac-Valley Water Quality Coalition serves as the central partner of the 11 sub-watersheds in Northern California.
+As part of this partnership, both Dixon and Solano RCDs contribute significantly to the operation of the larger coalition.
+Our contributions include local expertise, reporting, management, local implementation, etc. In return, we have gained expertise from experts throughout the region and have achieved a large economy of scale that has reduced the burden on individual landowners.

 The Districts and our members are currently partnering with USDA Natural Resources Conservation Service through the Environmental Quality Incentives Program (EQIP) to implement Best Management Practices (BMPs).